google/WebFundamentals/src/content/en/updates/2021/02/faster-devtools-startup.md

 ## Impact
 To measure the effectiveness of the change, we ran some measurements comparing Chromium revisions [cb971089a058](https://chromium.googlesource.com/chromium/src/+/cb971089a058160601940d2b2a12d360115f66e5) and [4f213b39d581](https://chromium.googlesource.com/chromium/src/+/4f213b39d581eaa69a6d70378c91de2768e0004a) (before and after the change).

-For both revisions, we benchmarked the following scenario 5 times:
+For both revisions, we ran the following scenario 5 times:

 1. Record trace using `chrome://tracing`
 2. Open DevTools-on-DevTools